Purpose and Values

 – Became a completely paperless company

-– Were interviewed by the Federation of Small Businesses (FSB) Policy division on our sustainability focus – we were quoted in the FSB Policy report for the UK Government
+– We were interviewed by the Federation of Small Businesses (FSB) Policy division on our sustainability focus – we were quoted in the FSB Policy report for the UK Government

-– We were the first Wedding Chaperone/Pet Care business to sign up to the UK Governments Race to Net Zero campaign.
+– We were the first business of our kind to sign up to the UK GVT Race to Net Zero campaign.
 Businesses of all sizes around the UK are committing to do their bit to cut carbon emissions and protect the planet.
-The UK government has partnered with business owners and respected climate groups to help
+The UK GVT has partnered with business owners and respected climate groups to help

 – We completed an impact assessment to identify what has been achieved to date and highlight the short, medium, and long-term priorities